andy-wilson/m2a-mcp/README.md

 # M2A Media MCP Service

+** BIG FAT WARNING! **

+This was put together as an experiment with Claude Code and Sonnet 4.5. ** Here be large, possibly drunken, and definitely unweildy dragons! **

+** USE AT YOUR OWN RISK, AND PREFERABLY NOT ON YOU PRODUCTION ACCOUNT! **

+---

 A Model Context Protocol (MCP) service for interacting with M2A Media's cloud-based video orchestration and automation platform.
 This service provides comprehensive access to M2A Connect, Live, Capture, and VOD APIs.

 ## Features